First 'Ndrangheta war: The conflict

 Tripodo tried to strike first, killing Giovanni De Stefano and wounding his brother Giorgio De Stefano on 24 November 1974, in the Roof Garden bar, an infamous 'Ndrangheta haunt in Reggio Calabria.
 The conflict was now inevitable.
 In retaliation, on 20 January 1975, Macrì was killed in his hometown Siderno while his right hand man Francesco Commisso was severely wounded.
 According to a state witness, a young Pasquale Condello, an ally of the De Stefanos, was one of his 'executioners'.
 Macrì was killed with the help of the Cataldo and Mazzaferro clans.

 Tripodo was arrested on 21 February 1975, and incarcerated in the Poggioreale prison in Naples.
-On 26 August 26, 1976, he was stabbed to death in prison on the request of the De Stefanos with the help of Camorra boss Raffaele Cutolo, the boss of the Nuova Camorra Organizzata (NCO) who worked with the De Stefanos in drug trafficking.
+On 26 August 1976, he was stabbed to death in prison on the request of the De Stefanos with the help of Camorra boss Raffaele Cutolo, the boss of the Nuova Camorra Organizzata (NCO) who worked with the De Stefanos in drug trafficking.

 With the killing of Tripodo, the conflict withered to its end.
 However, the final stage was the killing of Giorgio De Stefano on 7 November 1977 in Santo Stefano in the Aspromonte.
-He was killed by Giuseppe Suraci, a minor 'Ndrangehta soldier, apparently out of personal vengeance, but in reality on the orders of Piromalli, who feared the rise of the De Stefanos.
+He was killed by Giuseppe Suraci, apparently out of personal vengeance, but in reality on the orders of Piromalli, who feared the rise of the De Stefanos.
 By extorting a bribe of a building contractor already under the protection of the Piromallis, De Stefano had committed a sgarro (insulting the honour and authority of a crime boss).
-The Piromallis had Suraci killed and offered his head on a silver platter to Giorgio's brother Paolo De Stefano, to show their allegiance, but in reality to prevent Suraci from revealing the real reason of the killing.

 Casualties

-The casualties of the war rose to 233 in three years.
+The conflict resulted in 233 deaths in three years.
 Apart from the main war, local feuds erupted in various towns such as Cittanova, Seminara, Ciminà and Taurianova.
 Victims were sometimes fed to the pigs to make the bodies disappear.

 Aftermath

-The De Stefano clan moved from being simple 'Ndranghetisti to being the new “lords” of Reggio Calabria.
+The De Stefano clan moved from being simple 'Ndranghetisti to being the new "lords" of Reggio Calabria.
 They won a monopoly of construction work in northern Reggio Calabria, moving the rival Tripodo group out of the market of public work contracts with the support of the Piromalli and Mammoliti cosche.
-Their dominant position would be challenged in the Second 'Ndrangheta war (1985-1991).
+Their dominant position would be challenged in the second 'Ndrangheta war (1985–1991).

-The real victor, however, was the Piromalli 'ndrina who redirected the 'Ndrangheta clan from its rural base to an entrepreneurial criminal organisation assuming dominance over several public works in the Gioia Tauro area, particularly in the construction and operation of the new container seaport.
+The real winner, however, was the Piromalli 'ndrina who redirected the 'Ndrangheta clan from its rural base to an entrepreneurial criminal organisation assuming dominance over several public works in the Gioia Tauro area, particularly in the construction and operation of the new container seaport.